TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Basics of time-delay cosmography

-In this work, we use the spherically-aligned axisymmetric JAM framework \citep{2020Cappellari}, which has the velocity ellipsoid aligned with a spherical coordinate system, for the dynamical modeling of stellar kinematics observables.
-Comparing with the cylindrically-aligned JAM proposed in \citet{2008Cappellari}, the spherical-aligned JAM provides a better estimate of the stellar kinematics for slow-rotator type ETGs, which most of the strong gravitational lenses are \citep{2024Knabel}, because the slow-rotator ETG population are found to have a generally rounder or weakly triaxial shape \citep{Cappellari2016, 2018Li}.
+In this work, we use the spherically aligned axisymmetric JAM framework \citep{2020Cappellari}, which has the velocity ellipsoid aligned with a spherical coordinate system, for the dynamical modeling of stellar kinematics observables.
+Compared with the cylindrically aligned JAM proposed in \citet{2008Cappellari}, the spherical-aligned JAM provides a better estimate of the stellar kinematics for slow-rotator type ETGs, as most of the strong gravitational lenses are of this type \citep{2024Knabel}, because the slow-rotator ETG population are found to have a generally rounder or weakly triaxial shape \citep{Cappellari2016, 2018Li}.

-We present a brief description of the formalism of spherically-aligned JAM.
-The stellar motion in a galaxy under equilibrium can be described with a 6-dimensional distribution function (DF) $f(\boldsymbol x, \boldsymbol v)$, which follows the steady-state, collisionless Boltzmann equation under a smooth gravitational potential $\Phi(\boldsymbol x)$ \citep[Eq.~4-13b, ][]{1987BT}:
+We present a brief description of the formalism of spherically aligned JAM.
+The stellar motion in a galaxy under equilibrium can be described with a six-dimensional (6D) distribution function (DF) $f(\boldsymbol x, \boldsymbol v)$, which follows the steady-state, collisionless Boltzmann equation under a smooth gravitational potential $\Phi(\boldsymbol x)$ \citep[Eq.~4-13b, ][]{1987BT}, expressed as

-Eq.(\ref{eqn:boltzmann_eqn}) can be solved under some simplifying assumptions: here we assume axial symmetry, i.e., $\partial \Phi/\partial \phi =0$, $\partial f/\partial \phi =0$, where $\phi$ is the polar angle in a spherical coordinate, with the azimuthal angle $\theta =0$ aligned with the symmetry axis.
+Equation (\ref{eqn:boltzmann_eqn}) can be solved under some simplifying assumptions: here we assume axial symmetry, namely, $\partial \Phi/\partial \phi =0$, $\partial f/\partial \phi =0$, where $\phi$ is the polar angle in a spherical coordinate, with the azimuthal angle, $\theta =0,$ aligned with the symmetry axis.
 We also assume that the velocity ellipsoid is aligned with the spherical coordinate, i.e., $\langle v_r v_\theta \rangle=0$.
 Eq.~(\ref{eqn:boltzmann_eqn}) is then reduced to \citep{1996dezeeuw, 2020Cappellari}

 which are the so-called Jeans \citep{1922Jeans} equations under axial symmetry.
-Here $\rho_*$ is the density of the dynamical tracer
+Here $\rho_*$ is the density of the dynamical tracer,